Skip to main content

 When Does the Body Naturally Release Growth Hormone?

 The body does not release GH in a steady stream.
 Its secretion is pulsatile, meaning it occurs in bursts at specific times.
-The two most significant periods of natural GH release are during deep, and in response to intense physical exercise.
+The two most significant periods of natural GH release are during deep, slow-wave sleep and in response to intense physical exercise.

 During the initial phases of deep sleep, the brain actively suppresses Somatostatin, allowing for the largest and most restorative GH pulse of the day.
 This is when the body performs its most critical repair and regeneration work.
 Similarly, high-intensity exercise creates a metabolic demand that signals the hypothalamus to trigger a GH release to aid in tissue repair and fuel mobilization.